 3 Stages of Social Betterment of Mild Autism Spectrum Disorder and Asperger Syndrome

-However, children with mild autism spectrum disorder or Asperger syndrome will experience swift betterment if they follow the Dr. Tomato protocol.
+However, children with a mild autism spectrum disorder or Asperger syndrome will experience swift betterment if they follow the Dr. Tomato protocol.
 This process develops as the social development stage of school-aged children.
-In other words, they will build the fundamental abilities to develop social skills on their own, thus the ability to make friends appropriately, show deep empathy with others, and continue conversations with others.
+In other words, they will build the fundamental abilities to develop social skills on their own; thus the ability to make friends appropriately, show deep empathy with others, and continue conversations with others.
 Parents raising a child with borderline autism or Asperger syndrome should understand the following three stages of improvement.